 The ISSUE is that global deforestation has contributed significantly to climate change and to the release of GHG's.
-Clear-cutting of forests has led to loss of wildlife habitat, soil erosion, water pollution, and elevated CO_2 levels.
+Clear-cutting of forests has led to loss of wildlife habitat, soil erosion, water pollution, and elevated CO2 levels.
 Genetically engineered forests, preferred by some paper companies for their fast growth rates and the fact that they are easier to process into paper, have been linked to the production of plant toxins resulting in trees that are pesticide resistant which ultimately contributes to the evolution of resistant pests.
 Additionally, industrial timber forests often may not provide the same ecosystem services as natural stands.
+Beyond the source materials for the paper used in printing, the chemicals used in printing generate waste that if not properly disposed of is harmful to the environment.